Skip to main content

 As a tenant, you are responsible for looking after your home, reporting repairs or damp and letting the landlord or contractors in to inspect the property or fix problems.

-Video: Who is responsible for repairs in your rented home?
+Video: Who is responsible for repairs?

 Video transcript